Chima1707/jobbatical/README.md

 ### Note

-You have to set an environmental variable `DATABASE_URL` to be able to run both the test and aplication Type/paste this in your terminal to set up `DATABASE_URL` environmental variable for this case use `DATABASE_URL` as postgres://kjal0sbv1t:gwrxrzieuj@assignment.codsssqklool.eu-central-1.rds.amazonaws.com:5432/kjal0sbv1t_db:
+You have to set an environmental variable `DATABASE_URL` to be able to run both the test and aplication.
+Run this in your terminal to set up `DATABASE_URL` environmental variable.
+For this case, set `DATABASE_URL` as postgres://kjal0sbv1t:gwrxrzieuj@assignment.codsssqklool.eu-central-1.rds.amazonaws.com:5432/kjal0sbv1t_db
 ```sh
 export DATABASE_URL=postgres://kjal0sbv1t:gwrxrzieuj@assignment.codsssqklool.eu-central-1.rds.amazonaws.com:5432/kjal0sbv1t_db
 ```

 ## Test
-To run the test, run
+To run the test, run this command, if you have `DATABASE_URL` environmental variable setup already.
 ```sh
 npm run test
 ```
-if you have `DATABASE_URL` environmental variable setup already Or run
+Or run this command, to set up the `DATABASE_URL` and also run the test at the same time
 ```sh
 DATABASE_URL=postgres://kjal0sbv1t:gwrxrzieuj@assignment.codsssqklool.eu-central-1.rds.amazonaws.com:5432/kjal0sbv1t_db npm run test
 ```
-to set up the `DATABASE_URL` and also run the test at the same time

 ## Run
-To run the application run,
+To run the application run this command, if you have  `DATABASE_URL` environmental variable setup already
 ```sh
 npm run start
 ```
-if you have  `DATABASE_URL` environmental variable setup already Or run
+Or run this command, to set up the `DATABASE_URL` and also run the application at the same time
 ```sh
 DATABASE_URL=postgres://kjal0sbv1t:gwrxrzieuj@assignment.codsssqklool.eu-central-1.rds.amazonaws.com:5432/kjal0sbv1t_db npm run start
 ```
-to set up the `DATABASE_URL` and also run the application at the same time

 Open [front-end application](http://localhost:8080/) to view the frontend application